 Silsby M. Spalding during his military service, ca. 1916.

-Following his military service Spalding returned to California and resumed his activities as a stockbroker.
+Following his military service, Spalding returned to California and resumed his activities as a stockbroker.
 He would take office as a Beverly Hills city trustee in 1919 and also began to branch out into other areas of opportunity, including aviation and oil.
 Spalding was an early president of the Southern California Aero Club (chartered in 1925) and around this same time entered into the petroleum industry, later becoming an executive with both the Mexican Petroleum Corp. and the Pan-American Petroleum and Transport Company.
-The San Bernardino County Courier records Spalding as being the "first developer of tideland oil in the region north of Goleta [California]" and further notes that he had been an associate of Edward Doheny, another California oil millionaire who's name would be linked to the infamous Teapot Dome scandal in the mid 1920s.
+The San Bernardino County Courier records Spalding as being the "first developer of tideland oil in the region north of Goleta [California]" and further notes that he had been an associate of Edward Doheny, another California oil millionaire whose name would be linked to the infamous Teapot Dome scandal in the mid-1920s.

 After several years of service as a Beverly Hills trustee, Silsby M. Spalding was elected as the first Mayor of Beverly Hills in 1926.
 During his term (which extended until 1928) Spalding made headlines across the country when he appointed famed actor and humorist Will Rogers (a longtime Beverly Hills resident) as the "honorary mayor" of the city.
 In 1926 Spalding purchased the famed Tecolote Ranch property in Santa Barbara and in the succeeding years built it into "one of the most highly developed ranch properties in the country", having a cash crop of "walnuts and citrus" as well as livestock.